TaniCorn/TanapatOutplayTest/README.md

 ## Work Log
 Just to keep an accurate track of the time I spent on each task and see where I'm at and when, I'll be keeping a work log.
 - 21/11/24 (1.5 hours) - Project setup, Github setup, ReadMe planning.
+- 22/11/24 (2.5 hours) - Task 1, completed basic functionality.
+Theoretically works, however after putting in some simple test numbers, it does not appear to work.

 ## Github Standard
 I'll be completing the tasks one after the other, as such I'll be creating a branch for each task and merging it back into main when complete.